OpenEvalProject/evals/manuscripts/elife-82401/v3/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/82401/elife-82401-fig6-v3.jpg)

 **Figure 6.:** (A) Distributions depict the unique number of genes, strains, and phyla predicted to be responsible for 88 reported drug transformation reactions, as well as predicted gene functions.
 (B) A heatmap illustrating, for a given phylum, the number of unique drug-metabolizing enzymes predicted to conduct 88 different drug metabolism events.
 (C) Enzyme Commission Class representation for bacterial transformations of therapeutics before and after the employment of SIMMER.
-Our predictions greatly expand the number of characterized reduction (EC1), hydrolysis (EC2), and isomerization (EC5) events and modestly increase the number of transferase (EC2) and lyase (EC4) events.Figure 6—source data 1.
+Our predictions greatly expand the number of characterized reduction (EC1), hydrolysis (EC2), and isomerization (EC5) events and modestly increase the number of transferase (EC2) and lyase (EC4) events.

-## Experimental validation of SIMMER predictions: MTX case study
+### Experimental validation of SIMMER predictions: MTX case study

 Among the 88 uncharacterized reactions, we assessed SIMMER’s ability to predict strains and enzymes for the hydrolysis of MTX.
 Oral MTX is an anti-folate immunosuppressant, and the first-line therapy for individuals with rheumatoid arthritis (RA).
 About half of RA patients, however, show inadequate response to MTX (Scher et al., 2020), and the reasons for this remain incompletely understood.
 This lack of efficacy may be due to altered pharmacokinetics, as oral bioavailability of MTX is subject to large inter-individual variation with values ranging from 32% to 70% (Roon and Laar, 2006).
 MTX is estimated to undergo extensive enterohepatic circulation, which results in increased exposure to gut bacteria in the small intestine (Roon and Laar, 2006).
 This exposure may result in MTX depletion, as it is known that MTX degrades to inactive metabolites 2,4-diamino-N10-methylpteroic acid (DAMPA) and glutamate in mice with intact gut microbiomes, but not in their antibiotic treated counterparts (Zaharko et al., 1969).
 In a recent human study, ex vivo stool samples from MTX non-responders depleted MTX to a higher degree, though the relevant strains and enzymes were not determined (Artacho et al., 2021).